conserveshin/studywith-server/README.md

 ```

 ## Environment Variable Setup
-Set the following environmental variables to use:
+Set the following environment variables to use:

 - `SERVER_PORT`= _Port where the server listens_
 - `DB_HOST`= _Address where MySQL server listens_